 The calender goes on to describe Sydney’s painting style:

-“Sydney E. Hart works look very much like his father’s pictures.
+“Sydney Ernest Hart’s works look very much like his father’s pictures.
 Olav Kolltveit characterizes Sydney’s watercolors so, he painted fine, idealized landscape watercolors, which in a large part were sold to English tourists, but some of the pictures ended up with locals and also around the Norway.”

 Describing where Sydney lived the calender cites the reminisces of Olav Kolltveit: editor of the magazine Hardanger